 The subscriptionAuditId and the subscriptionAuditStatus will be determined by the NPAC SMS.
 If any values are deemed invalid, an invalidArgumentValue error will be returned.

 Once the NPAC SMS creates the audit request object, it sends an M-CREATE response back to the SOA that initiated the request.
+For the XML interface, ACRR – AuditCreateReply (includes Audit-ID attribute).

 NPAC SMS sends M-EVENT-REPORT to the service provider SOA for the subscriptionAudit creation.
+For the XML interface, N/A.

 The service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 NPAC SMS begins audit.